Vampire Money

 "Vampire Money" is a song by the American rock band My Chemical Romance from their fourth studio album, Danger Days: The True Lives of the Fabulous Killjoys (2010).
 Written by all four members of the band, and produced by them alongside Rob Cavallo, it is a punk rock song about the idea of musicians selling out.
-The song was primarily influenced by the band's experiences on being frequently asked to write a song for The Twilight Saga film soundtracks, which front man Gerard Way believed was a consequence of the aesthetic the band previous adopted being highly commercialized.
+The song was primarily influenced by the band's experiences on being frequently asked to write a song for The Twilight Saga film soundtracks, which front man Gerard Way believed was a consequence of the aesthetic the band previously adopted being highly commercialized.

 It was the second song that the band recorded for Danger Days and draws influence from several classic rock musicians, such as Chuck Berry and Jerry Lee Lewis, as well as earlier punk rock musicians.
 The lyrics make several jabs towards the Twilight Saga, as well as the music industry.
 "Vampire Money" has been well received by critics, with some considering it to be one of My Chemical Romance's best songs.